 fbpx Skip to main content

-Born and Bread – In Development
+Born and Bread – In Production

 Born and Bread

 The idea for Born and Bread grew from our 2019 People’s Inspiration Meeting where we invited people from across the City to share ideas for new shows.
-These ideas were explored in our weekly theatre workshops in 2020 before the covid-19 pandemic.
+These ideas were explored in our weekly theatre workshops in 2020 before the Covid-19 pandemic.

 The concept for Born and Bread was developed by Naomi Alexander, Tanushka Marah, and Luan Taylor from these workshops.